jp-sypniewski/BMTK/README.md

 ### Overview

 The Business Management Toolkit (BMTK) application provides users a solution to post-it notes and random to-do's that get lost in the everyday rush.

+### Description

 BMTK allows users to create a company, to which customers (internal/external) provide requests for service.
 These requests (projects) have sub-items (tasks), which the company owner/manager may delegate.

 Within the application, users may fill multiple roles at the same time as it relates to one company.
 For example, while one company may have a different owner, employee, and customer, a different company may use the application with one user as the owner, employee, and customer!

+### Implementation

+The project is built as an Angular front-end, with a Spring Boot RESTful API and Spring Data JPA interacting with a MySQL database.
+The project is hosted on an AWS EC2 instance.

+The main entities/objects in the application are the User, Company, Project, and Task.
+The database includes join tables to define owner-Users, customer-Users, and employee-Users and their relationships to Company, Project, and Task objects.

+Within the API, there are endpoints that are publicly accessible, including the list of Companies.
+Most endpoints are not publicly accessible and require the appropriate user information to be passed for a successful request.

-#### API Routes
+### API Routes

 | Return Type | Route                 | Functionality                  |
 |-------------|---------------------------------|--------------------------------|